trailofbits/testing-handbook/content/_index.md

 We are working on expanding the tools we cover here.
 We are also planning to cover several dynamic analysis tools.
 Stay tuned for updates from our team!

+### Upcoming!

+- Formal verification and Tamarin
+- Rust security
+- How to apply taint analysis in a directed fuzzing loop or/and for results verification
+- Taking effective notes for security engagements
+- mitmproxy
+- Leveraging grep in security audits

 ## Custom queries for static analysis tools

 One of our core objectives at Trail of Bits is to uncover and solve problems that are likely to recur.